 2.6.3 To respond to consultations.
-The Leader and relevant Cabinet Member (in respect of Executive matters) or the relevant committee (in respect of non-Executive matters) 2.6.4 To dispose of lost or uncollected property Assistant Director Legal & Democratic Services 2.6.5 To procure goods and services Assistant Director Regenerative Development (Procurement) In accordance with Contract Standing Orders 2.6.6 To exercise powers and determine all matters relating to the supply of goods and services to other local authorities and public bodies in respect of the functions for which they are responsible.
-Assistant Director Legal & Democratic Services Chief Financial Officer 2.6.7 To carry out minor development for which planning permission is not required.
-Contracts Head Planning 2.6.8 To do all matters in relation to procurement and the letting of contracts.
-Financial Where specified in Contract Standing Orders, Assistant Director Finance and Assistant Director Legal & Democratic Services In accordance with Contract Standing Orders 260 2.6.10 To take any action authorised by Financial Standing Orders.
-To manage budgets allocated to the functions for which they are responsible, including authority to incur expenditure on items included in the approved Revenue Estimates or Capital Programme, except where the Council has placed a reservation on any such item.
-In accordance with the Financial Procedure Rules 2.6.11 To write off amounts as irrecoverable Where specified in Financial Standing Orders, Chief Financial Officer In accordance with the Financial Procedure Rules
+The Leader and relevant

+Cabinet

+Member (in

+respect of

+Executive

+matters) or the

+relevant

+committee (in

+'''

+respect of

+non-Executive

+001 matters)

+2.6.4 To dispose of lost or uncollected property Assistant

+Director Legal

+& Democratic

+Services

+2.6.5 To procure goods and services Assistant In accordance

+Director with Contract

+Regenerative Standing

+Development Orders

+(Procurement)

+2.6.6 To exercise powers and determine all matters relating to the · /

+2.0.0 supply of goods and services to other local authorities and Director Legal

+& Democratic

+public bodies in respect of the functions for which they are

+responsible.
+Services

+Chief

+Financial

+Officer

+2.6.7 To carry out minor development for which planning permission is not required.
+Head Planning

+0.0.0 14/1

+2.6.8 To do all matters in relation to procurement and the letting Where In accordance

+of contracts. specified in with Contract

+Contract Standing

+Standing Orders

+Orders,

+Assistant

+Director

+Finance and

+Assistant

+Director Legal

+& Democratic

+Services

+Financial

+2.6.9 To take any action authorised by Financial Standing Orders.

+To manage budgets allocated to the functions for which In accordance

+2.0.10 they are responsible, including authority to incur with the

+Financial

+expenditure on items included in the approved Revenue

+Estimates or Capital Programme, except where the Council Procedure

+. has placed a reservation on any such item.
+Rules

+2.6.11 To write off amounts as irrecoverable Where In accordance

+specified in with the

+Financial Financial

+Standing Procedure

+Orders.
+Chief Rules

+Orders, Chief Financial Rules

+Orders, Chief Financial Officer Rules